Srik7212/Data-AI-ML/AI/Day 1 ( Congnitive Services )/Node.js/Part 2/lab02.00-Custom Vision/README.md

 Note :open .env in both train and test folder in each case flower and pizza and paste Custom Vision Training key and Custom Vision Prediction Key.

-Step 1 :In this step we will create a project for classifier.To create project run the following file in the following path :"Cognitive-Services-AI-Virtual-Trail-Blazer-Series/Node.js/Day 2/lab02.00-Custom Vision/Pizza/train/" on cmd :
+Step 1 :In this step we will create a project for classifier.To create project run the following file in the following path :"Data-AI-ML-master\AI\Day 1 ( Congnitive Services )\Node.js\Part 2\lab02.00-Custom Vision\Pizza\train" on cmd :

 ```
 createproject.js